pvm-77/explainJS/README.md

 ## why do we need closure?
-they provide a way to create and maintain private data and functions
+they provide a way to create and maintain private data and functions In summary, closures are crucial for data encapsulation, managing state, working with asynchronous operations, creating reusable function factories, and maintaining context for event handlers and callbacks.
+They enable more flexible and organized JavaScript code compared to not using closures.

 ## with closure without closure?

 ## benefit of closure
 ## disadvantages of closure